dreamcatcher-tech/network/website/nfas/Requests/01 Dreamcatcher.md

 ![Anime-Beautiful_Recording of Contributions](/nfts/RecordingOfContributions.png)

-In order to record all Contributions of any sort to an Innovation, we beleive the following properties are required:
+In order to record all Contributions of any sort to an Innovation, the following properties are required:

 #### Must